casper-network/ceps/text/0020-block-proposer-improvements.md

 - check if `block.hash()` is in `self.state.finalization_queue`
 - if yes, remove it from `finalization_queue` and proceed as if we received both `ProposedProtoBlock` and `FinalizedProtoBlock`
 - if no, proceed in the current manner

+The last reuired part would be orphaned block detection, but it is not an improvement to the Block Proposer, but rather a missing feature in Consensus, and so is beyond the scope of this CEP.

+#### Option 2

+- Remove `self.state.proposed`, `added_block()`, `orphaned_block()`, `Event::ProposedProtoBlock` and consensus announcement about a proposed proto block
+- In `remaining_deploys`, change `past_blocks` to `past_deploys` which would be a set of deploy hashes instead of block hashes
+- Change the calculation of `past_deploys` in the method to append the deploys from finalized blocks to `past_deploys`

 ### Request for a block before seeing another validator's proposal